lakwarus/ballerina-workshop/tutorial-03/README.md

 Ballerina support builder (compiler) extensions and Docker will ship as one of default extension along with Kubernetes.
 We can use annotation in our code to generate proper Docker image while we compiling the code.

 First we need to import the Docker package.
-Docker package shiped under ballerinax org.
+Docker package shiped under the ballerinax org.

 ```ballerina
 import ballerinax/docker;
 ```

 You can use `@docker:Config` on top of our service code.
 When we set a name in that, it will create proper Docker image and also generate Dockerfile.
-We can use `@docker:Expose` annotation on top of our listener endpoint, which allow expose our service outside traffic.
+We can use `@docker:Expose` annotation on top of our listener endpoint, which allow expose our service to outside traffic.

 Here is the code with two annotations.